Or “Choosing a genre isn’t like choosing a face tattoo.”

 - It’s fine if you want to keep writing in one genre while also writing in another, but it’s also fine to burn your boats and take on the new direction full time

 - No one you need to care about is going to judge you harshly for your change in direction—remember that you’re writing for an ideal reader

 - If you’d rather talk about the “new genre” than the “old genre,” it’s probably time to consider a pivot

 Now that you’ve made the decision, it’s time to consider the practical side.
 Starting with, who will your new ideal reader be?

 Every writer must consider the target audience, or the ideal reader, not just for marketing their work but also for crafting stories that those readers want to read.
 When we sit down to pen our tales, we need to know who we’re writing for.
 We need to be able to hit all the right tropes, and all the right notes, so that our work meets that reader’s expectations.

 When I decided to write thrillers, I did some research into my potential audience.
 I looked at people who were reading other thriller authors—the type of authors I wanted to emulate with my work.
 I read those authors myself, to see if I could pick up on the things that their readers loved.
 Turns out, I could.
 And turns out, I understood that audience well enough to write stories that would please them.

 This is an important step.
-If you’re considering switching genres, you need to make sure what you write is going to appeal to readers of that genre, or your efforts could end in frustration and slow-to-no-sales.
+If you’re considering a pivot to a new genre, you need to make sure what you write is going to appeal to readers of that genre, or your efforts could end in frustration and slow-to-no-sales.

 You should also test the market.
 Is anyone successfully selling in your new genre?
 If you decide you want to write for a niche genre, there’s still every possibility you can be successful.
 It’s just that some genres will take more work than others.